Zeus-Eternal/AI-Karen/README.md

 ### Default Demo Credentials

-Use these accounts for testing the web or Streamlit UI:
+Use this account for testing the web or Streamlit UI:

 ```
 Admin: admin@kari.ai / password123
-User:  user@kari.ai / password123
 ```
-Change these demo passwords after your first login.
+Change the demo password after your first login.

 ---